Connecticut lawmakers meet for second special session this month

 Jennifer Glatz is a digital content producer at FOX61 News.
 She can be reached at jglatz@fox61.com.

-Angelo Bavaro is an anchor and reporter at FOX61 News.
-He can be reached at abavaro@fox61.com.
-Follow him on Facebook and X.
+Emma Wulfhorst is a political reporter for FOX61 News.
+She can be reached at ewulfhorst@fox61.com.
+Follow her on Facebook, X and Instagram.

 HERE ARE MORE WAYS TO GET FOX61 NEWS